dymmond/asyncmq/docs/contributing.md

 # Contributing

-Thank you for showing interes in contributing to AsyncMQ.
+Thank you for showing interest in contributing to AsyncMQ.
 There are many ways you can help and contribute to the project.

 * Try AsyncMQ and [report bugs and issues](https://github.com/dymmond/asyncmq/issues/new) you find.